-This class has a final exam, which is sit-down and closed-book.
-It will be scheduled during the final exam week.
-The exam consists of a mix of multiple choice, short answer, and essay questions.
+This class has a final exam, which is take-home and will be given a the last clas and due three days later.
+The exam consists of multiple choice, and case-based short answer questions.

 Grade

 Assignments 20%

 Live Case 40%

 Final Exam 30%

 Participation 10%